-Binge-drinking is having five or more alcoholic drinks in a row or on one occasion.
+Binge-drinking is having a lot of alcoholic drinks on any one occasion or continuously over several days or weeks.

 Binge-drinking can include drinking to get drunk or ‘get wasted’ as quickly as possible, or drinking to stay in a ‘good drunkenness state’ at parties, festivals or clubs.

 Some teenagers think of binge-drinking and getting drunk as a rite of passage or just part of having a good time.
 They might do it on special occasions like 16th or 18th birthdays, school graduations or schoolies week.
 Some teenagers binge-drink more often than that.

 Teenagers who binge-drink even once are at higher risk of: